Common Sense: A Pragmatic Approach to Unit Testing Perception Systems

 Picture an autonomous vehicle approaching an intersection as shown above.
 The vehicle uses a camera-based semantic segmentation network that identifies various elements like roads, vehicles, pedestrians, cyclists, and signage.
 Below, we'll examine annotated ground truth images from the CityScapes dataset.

 Mean Average Precision (mAP) is a standard metric for evaluating semantic segmentation.
 It calculates precision and recall across different confidence thresholds for each class, generating an averaged performance metric.
 The fundamental limitation of mAP for deployment decisions is the absence of a definitive threshold that indicates when a system is safe enough for real-world operation.
+Without clear passing criteria, teams struggle to determine when their models have learned enough from human feedback to be deployment-ready.

 Let's examine another case, focusing now on the metric rather than input data.
 Below are the current benchmarking results for object detection on the KITTI dataset.
 The precision-recall curves reveal that even for "easy" pedestrian cases, maximum recall remains below 80%.
 Vehicle detection shows better results, with average precision ranging from 93.35% (difficult cases) to 96.64% (easy cases).
 But the critical question remains: Is this performance sufficient for safe deployment?
-The challenge lies in establishing precise performance thresholds for real-world deployment.
+The challenge lies in establishing precise performance thresholds that human judgment can validate for real-world deployment.

 Our Proposal: 'Common Sense'

 We believe that before any autonomous vehicle enters public roads, it must demonstrate competence in handling fundamental driving scenarios through rigorous unit testing.
-Our approach uses coarse scene annotations with clearly defined polygons that autonomous systems must recognize.
-This "common sense" approach leverages human judgment to identify what's truly important in driving scenarios.
+Our approach leverages human feedback to define what's truly critical in driving scenarios through coarse scene annotations with clearly defined polygons that autonomous systems must recognize.

 Consider our intersection example: it's absolutely essential that the system recognizes both the pedestrian on the left and vehicles crossing the intersection.
 These represent critical objects requiring detection.
+Human annotators identify these safety-critical elements, enabling machines to learn what truly matters for autonomous operation.